-How Long After Regripping Clubs Can I Play?
+How Long After Regripping Golf Clubs Can I Play?

-Are you thinking of doing the club regripping yourself?
+Are you considering performing the club regripping yourself?
 Discover if you can do it.
 Here are the easy steps, according to GolfLink:

-- Find the right grip replacement – To be able to find the proper grip for you, you have a lot of factors to consider:
+- Find the right grip replacement – In order to determine the most suitable grip for you, there are several factors that need to be taken into consideration:

 - Prevailing Weather